keras-team/keras-hub/examples/bert/README.md

 ### Splitting raw text into sentences

-Next use, `examples/tools/split_sentences.py` to process raw input files and split them into output files where each line contains a sentence, and a blank line marks the start of a new document.
-We need this for the next sentence prediction task used by BERT.
+Next, use `examples/tools/split_sentences.py` to process raw input files and split them into output files where each line contains a sentence, and a blank line marks the start of a new document.
+We need this for the next-sentence prediction task used by BERT.

-For example, if wikipedia files are located in `~/datasets/wikipedia` and bookscorpus in `~/datasets/bookscorpus`, the following command will output sentence split documents to a configurable number of output file shards:
+For example, if Wikipedia files are located in `~/datasets/wikipedia` and bookscorpus in `~/datasets/bookscorpus`, the following command will output sentence split documents to a configurable number of output file shards: